KoshalaChathuranga/Object-Measurement-using-openCV/README.md

 ## Overview

 This code provides a simple Python class, 'ReadFrame', for capturing video frames from a webcam using the OpenCV library ('cv2').
 The class is designed to initialize the webcam, set its resolution and frame rate, read frames, and release the webcam when done.
-Then inside other method file there are 4 different methods to claculate width and height of a object.
+Then inside other method file there are 4 different methods to claculate width and height of an object.

 ## Method one (method_1.py)